- Summer Session

 Will I have access to a computer?
 Should I bring a laptop?
 Is the campus wireless?

-Students will have access to the computer clusters and laboratories throughout the campus, but will find it very convenient to have their own laptops with them (in many classes, professors permit students to bring them in and use them to take notes during class).
-Each student housing room is also equipped with an Ethernet jack to connect to the internet (students will need to bring or purchase their own Ethernet cords).
+Students will have access to the computer clusters and laboratories throughout the campus, but will find it very convenient to have their own laptops with them (in many classes, professors permit students to use their own laptop during class).
+The Campus has Wi-Fi.

 Is On-Campus residency mandatory?